wendy512/stream/README.md

 English | [中文](README_zh_CN.md)

 ## Overview
-Stream asynchronous message high-performance processing framework, similar to go chan, multi-threaded asynchronous processing of messages, supports batch processing of messages.
+Stream supports lightweight messaging within Spring-based applications and supports integration with external systems through declarative adapters.
+These adapters provide a higher level of abstraction than Spring's support for remote processing, messaging, and scheduling.
+The main goal of Stream is to provide a simple model for building enterprise integration solutions while maintaining separation of concerns, which is essential for producing maintainable and testable code.

+Lightweight messaging within Stream-based applications, such applications are built by assembling fine-grained reusable components to form higher-level functions.
+Through careful design, these processes can be modularized and reused at a higher level.
+Stream also provides a variety of channel adapters and gateways for communicating with external systems.
+Channel adapters are used for one-way integration (send or receive), asynchronous message high-performance processing framework, fixed thread asynchronous processing of messages, and support for batch processing of messages.
 ## Features
-- Asynchronous multithreading (fixed thread), support for specifying the number of threads
-- Support Kafka, MQTT, RabbitMQ message source and support expansion
+- Supports Kafka, MQTT, Redis, RabbitMQ, Pulsar message sources and targets and supports expansion
-- Message processing supports training and random processing
+- Message source processing supports two processing methods: round-robin and random
-- Message processing support interceptor
+- Message processing supports extensible interceptors
-- Support Spring Boot
+- Support SpringBoot2 and SpringBoot3

 ## Requirements
 Compilation requires JDK 8 and above, Maven 3.2.5 and above.